-Ethereum is an open source community that offers one of the oldest blockchain platforms (it was introduced in 2013) and the one with the most support from developers and IT vendors, with companies like Cisco, Intel, J.P.
-Morgan, Mastercard, Microsoft, Samsung, Toyota and Visa participating in a 250-plus member alliance.
-It bills itself as a programmable blockchain, which is an apt description.
-Ethereum provides the underlying network, and the blockchain itself, comparable to the one that Bitcoin is on.
-Ethereum has a competing cryptocurrency called Ether that plays an additional role as the exchange medium and token for all operations on the network, but the platform's greatest relevance to enterprises is its wealth of tools for developing smart contracts and blockchain decentralized applications (dApps).
-Ethereum also provides a marketplace for applications, including games and financial services, and exchanges for nonfungible tokens (NFTs), a newly popular type of digital asset on blockchains.
+Ethereum.
+This open source community offers one of the oldest blockchain platforms and the one with the most support from developers and IT vendors, with companies like Cisco, Intel, J.P.
+Morgan, Mastercard, Microsoft, Samsung, Toyota and Visa participating in its member alliance.
+It bills itself as a programmable blockchain -- an apt description.
+Ethereum provides the underlying network and the blockchain itself, comparable to the one that Bitcoin is on.
+Ethereum's competing cryptocurrency -- Ether, or ETH for short -- plays an additional role as the exchange medium and token for all operations on the network, but the platform's greatest relevance to enterprises is its wealth of tools for developing smart contracts and blockchain decentralized applications (dApps).
+Ethereum also provides a marketplace for applications, including games, financial services and exchanges for NFTs, an increasingly popular type of digital asset on blockchains.

-Hyperledger is another open source community that benefits from backing from the Linux Foundation, the consortium behind the popular Linux operating system, as well as from Intel, SAP Ariba and IBM, which uses Hyperledger as the basis for its BaaS offering.
+Hyperledger.
+This open source community is backed by the Linux Foundation, the consortium behind the popular Linux operating system, as well as by Intel, SAP Ariba and IBM, the latter of which uses Hyperledger as the basis for its BaaS offering.
 The platform has a strong focus on private blockchains for enterprises, with extra features for enforcing privacy, and provides frameworks, development tools and software libraries of components that companies can plug in to build applications.
 Hyperledger's name underscores its emphasis on distributed ledgers.
 Hyperledger Fabric is the modular DLT platform behind many blockchain projects.
-Another popular tool, especially for supply chain uses, is Hyperledger Sawtooth, which abstracts the application layer from the underlying core architecture so companies can focus on writing the business rules for smart contracts.
+Another popular tool, especially for supply chain use, is Hyperledger Sawtooth, which abstracts the application layer from the underlying core architecture so companies can focus on writing the business rules for smart contracts.
 Sawtooth also has alternative consensus algorithms that can improve blockchain performance.

-Corda, from the R3 Consortium, is billed as a private, permissioned blockchain for DLT applications, though others debate whether it's a true blockchain because it doesn't batch transactions in blocks.
+Corda.
+From the R3 consortium, Corda is billed as a private, permissioned blockchain for DLT applications, though others debate whether it's a true blockchain because it doesn't batch transactions in blocks.
 R3 claims its way of linking transactions performs better than the traditional method.
 Corda is popular in financial services.
 It counts Bank of America and HSBC as proponents and is getting strong interest from insurers.

 Blockchain jobs, roles and responsibilities

-There are also user experience designers who work on the look and feel of dApps and web developers to program web applications that incorporate blockchain.
+Additionally, user experience designers work on the look and feel of dApps, and web developers program web applications that incorporate blockchain.
 Data scientists and financial analysts are also hired for blockchain projects.